jackc/pgx/README.md

 ## Version Policy

-pgx follows semantic versioning for the documented public API on stable releases.
-This is the prerelease of `v4`.
-Branch `v3` is the latest stable release. `master` can contain new features or behavior that will change or be removed before being merged to the stable `v3` branch (in practice, this occurs very rarely).
+pgx follows semantic versioning for the documented public API on stable releases. `v4` is the latest stable major version.